hanjunwei-lab/DualPRE/readme.md

 | Train_survival.ipynb                           | Training the model of predicting prognostic risk and performing external testing.             |
 | model_interpret.ipynb                           | Extract the PSN, attention weights, and new features from the trained model.             |

-- Users who want to reproduce the models from this study only need to activate the Python environment configured in Step 3 and then run the corresponding Train_*.ipynb files.
-These files contain several tunable parameters:
+* Users who want to reproduce the models from this study only need to activate the Python environment configured in Step 3 and then run the corresponding Train_*.ipynb files.
+These files contain several tunable parameters.
+When users want to train a new model, they only need to use their own data and modify these parameters accordingly:

     * ``--task``：The name of the task.
     * ``--epochs``:  The number of training iterations.